Common scold: Prosecutions

-A plaque on the Fye Bridge in Norwich, England claims to mark the site of a "cucking" stool, and that from 1562–1597 strumpets (flirtatious or promiscuous young women) and common scolds suffered dunking there.
+A plaque on the Fye Bridge in Norwich, England, claims to mark the site of a "cucking" stool, and that from 1562 to 1597 strumpets (flirtatious or promiscuous young women) and common scolds suffered dunking there.
 In the Percy Anecdotes, published pseudonymously by Thomas Byerley and Joseph Clinton Robertson in 1821–1823, the authors state that "How long the ducking-stool has been in disuse in England does not appear."
 The Anecdotes also suggest penological ineffectiveness as grounds for the stool's disuse; the text relates the 1681 case of a Mrs. Finch, who had received three convictions and duckings as a common scold.
 On her fourth conviction, the King's Bench declined to dunk her again, ordering a fine of three marks and jail until payment took place.

 The Percy Anecdotes also quote a pastoral poem by John Gay (1685–1732), who wrote that:

 and a 1780 poem by Benjamin West, who wrote that:

 While these literary sources do not prove that the punishment still took place, they do provide evidence that it had not been forgotten.

 In The Queen v Foxby, 6 Mod.
 11 (1704), counsel for the accused stated that he knew of no law for the dunking of scolds.
 Lord Chief Justice John Holt of the Queen's Bench apparently pronounced this error, for he announced that it was "better ducking in a Trinity, than a Michaelmas term", i.e. better carried out in summer than in winter.
 The tenor of Holt's remarks suggests that he found the punishment a rare or dead local custom seen by the sovereign's court as risible.